 A living wreath is a stunning way to plant and display succulents.
 I had no idea you could do this!

 Plant succulents in a vintage suitcase.
 This one is a cement block cast from a vintage woven suitcase, but an old leather or metal suitcase would look fabulous, too.

+Yup!
 Vintage tins look amazing with succulents.
 You don’t even have to add a hole for drainage unless you plant something that requires more water, like herbs.
 The cute style of these vintage tins is just too cute to keep hidden in your cupboards, so recycle away!

 - 21 Tricks That Will Change the Way You Garden